solvespace/solvespace/README.md

 ### Building for Windows

+Ubuntu will require 20.04 or above.
+Cross-compiling with WSL is also confirmed to work.

 You will need the usual build tools, CMake, a Windows cross-compiler, and flatc.
 On a Debian derivative (e.g. Ubuntu) these can be installed with:

     apt-get install git build-essential cmake mingw-w64 libflatbuffers-dev